uk-third-sector-database/uk-third-sector-database.github.io/_pages/data.md

 + public\_spine.matches.csv lists the organisations which are linked or matched according to our searches, along with the type of match.

 ## Download spine files
-These three files can be downloaded using these links:
-+ <a href="../files/tso-spine-4Jun24.zip" download>Download zipped organisational spine csv.</a>
+These three files can be downloaded using this link: <a href="../files/tso-spine-files-4Jun24.zip" download>Download zipped csv files.</a>
-+ <a href="../files/tso-supp-4Jun24.zip" download>Download zipped supplementary information csv.</a>
-+ <a href="../files/tso-matches-4Jun24.zip" download>Download zipped matches file csv.</a>

 ## Data dictionaries